Peck Symposium Speakers

 Thermal processing, including hot melt extrusion and KinetiSol® Dispersing, are useful processes for formulating drugs with low water solubility in order to improve their properties, such as wetting, dissolution and bioavailability.
 Polymers are typically employed in these processes to formulate the drug as an amorphous solid dispersion.
 Thermally labile drugs and drugs that have a high melting point (e.g., greater than ~200°C) are often not suitable for processing by hot melt extrusion.
 KinetiSol® Dispersing, a high energy fusion process not requiring an external heat source, offers a suitable alternative to these difficult to formulate drugs.
 Processing times differ in terms of minutes versus seconds, for hot melt extrusion and KinetiSol® Dispersing, respectively.
 This talk will discuss hot melt extrusion and KinetiSol® Dispersing in terms of process selection and limitations, and will include examples of formulations exhibiting enhanced properties.

-Deputy Director, Birck Nanotechnology Center, Professor of Electrical and Computer Engineering, Purdue University
+Staff Scientist, Birck Nanotechnology Center, Purdue University

 Dr. Nien-hwa Linda Wang

 Maxine Spencer Nichols Professor of Chemical Engineering, Purdue University